mqtt switch platform let you control your MQTT enabled switch.

 - payload_off (Optional): The payload that represents disabled state.
 Default is “OFF”.

 - optimistic (Optional): Flag that defines if switch works in optimistic mode.
-Default is true if no state topic defined, else false.
+Default is

 - qos (Optional): The maximum QoS level of the state topic.
 Default is 0 and will also be used to publishing messages.